Jaza/sima/content/about-ana.md

 ---
-title: "About Ana"
+title: About Ana
-heroContent: "Hi!
+heroContent: Hi!
 I am a certified teacher of Spanish as a second language.
 I have a lot of experience teaching Spanish to English speakers.
-I live in Mendoza, Argentina."
+I live in Mendoza, Argentina.
-heroImage: ""
+heroImage: parras-en-salentain.jpg
-heroPosition: "50% 25%"
+heroPosition: 50% 25%

 ---
 I am a graduate of the National University of San Juan in Language Education, and have taught for 20 years as a language instructor.
 As well as my experience, I have had numerous further training, including: